Judd Apatow Interviews Adam Sandler for Funny People

 Judd Apatow's third feature film, Funny People, finally hits theaters at the end of this month.
 Because I probably won't get the chance to talk with Adam Sandler myself, instead I wanted to feature this "Inside Look" video from Yahoo where Apatow interviews Sandler.
 It's another short behind-the-scenes featurette but includes a few great interview moments, since Sandler and Apatow were once roommates way back in the day.
 I actually just saw the film earlier this week, but I'm not allowed to talk about it yet.
 I will say, though, that this video does a great job of showing a bit more of what you're in for when this hits theaters.

-Watch the Funny People "Inside Look" with Judd Apatow and Adam Sandler:
+Watch the Funny People "Inside Look" with Judd Apatow and Adam Sandler from YouTube:

 You can also watch the Funny People interview featurette in High Definition on Yahoo

 When seasoned comedian George Simmons learns of his terminal health condition, his desire to form a genuine friendship causes him to take a relatively green performer under his wing as his opening act.

 Funny People is both written and directed by comedy mastermind Judd Apatow, of 40 Year Old Virgin and Knocked Up, as well as "Freaks and Geeks", previously.
 The story in the film is inspired by Apatow's own real life experiences.
 Universal will be bringing us Funny People in theaters on July 31st this summer!

 Paul on Jul 17, 2009

 i am looking forward to it... nice to see sandler in something semi--serious reminds me (probably cause of the plot) of 'man on the moon' and that was a very good movie